dungnotnull/hd-modern-portfolio-2/README.md

-# Hoang Dung — Room Folio
+# Hoang Dung — RoomFolio

 > An interactive 3D room portfolio built with Three.js, GSAP, and Vite.
 Orbit a stylized room, toggle weather and time of day, and open in-scene modal panels showcasing selected work, opensource contributions, and an about-me page.